Target365/sdk-for-python/USERGUIDE.md

 |\uFEFF|(regular space)|

 *Please note that we might remove or add Unicode characters that are automatically replaced.
 This is an "best effort" to save on SMS costs!*

+## Testing

+### Fake numbers

+If you need to trigger sms messages with different status codes for testing, without actually sending an sms to the end-user, we have added support for these fake numbers that will always get the corresponding status codes:

+* +4700000001: Ok - Delivered
+* +4700000010: Failed - Undelivered
+* +4700000020: Failed - SubscriberBarred

+All other numbers starting with +47000000 will be treated as fake and get status code Ok - Delivered.